 With the transaction type direct-notoken, T-Server expects a call to arrive from another location to the destination DN specified in the request for routing service availability.
-When a call reaches the specified DN, T-Server processes the call as the expected externally routed call.
+When a call reaches the specified DN, T-Server processes the call as the expected externally-routed call.
+Notes: This matching criterion is weak because any call that reaches the specified DN is considered to be the expected call.
+Genesys recommends that you use this transaction type only in a contact center subdivision that can only be reached from within the contact center (such as the second line of support, which customers cannot contact directly).

-- This matching criterion is weak because any call that reaches the specified DN is considered to be the expected call.
-Genesys recommends that you use this transaction type only in a contact center subdivision that can be reached from within the contact center only (for example, the second line of support, which customers cannot contact directly). - With respect to the direct transaction types, Network T-Servers and load-sharing IVR Servers are not meant to play the role of destination T-Servers for call routing.
+When using direct transaction types, Network T-Servers and load-sharing IVR Servers are not meant to act as destination T-Servers for call routing.
 Using Network T-Server with these transaction types requires special architecture.